johnsoupir/johnsoupir.github.io/Projects/hr1/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9eYvukYPWd8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## About
+## Programming

+This project was my first experience with programming.
+Coming into this project with no programming background was a challenge, but many YouTube tutorials and late nights spent copy pasting code from the internet eventually paid off.
-I built HR-1 in 2016 as my first foray into robotics and Arduino programming.
-The design was heavily inspired by the need to create a robot that looks as human-like as possible while keeping costs low.
-All of the code was written in the Arduino IDE and was inspired by the Kewlsoft LED example, where a letter is sent to select the servo and an integer (from 0 to 180) specifies the angle.
+The final iteration of the code was inspired by the Kewlsoft LED example.
+A letter is sent to select the servo and an integer (from 0 to 180) specifies the angle.

 ## Parts